TABLE OF CONTENTS

 Indiana offers multiple options for elderly residents and people with disabilities to obtain health coverage.
 You can enroll in Original Medicare, choose a Medicare Advantage plan, and purchase a Medicare Supplement plan to reduce your out-of-pocket expenses.
 You’re also able to enroll in Medicare Part D if you’re in need of prescription drug coverage.

-Medicare Supplement plans are designed to help fill the coverage gaps in Original Medicare and are also known as Medigap plans.
+Medicare Supplement Insurance plans are designed to help fill the coverage gaps in Original Medicare and are also known as Medigap plans.
 These plans help cover your out-of-pocket expenses, such deductibles, coinsurance, and copays.

 To qualify for Medicare, you must first meet certain criteria.
 Medicare is available to U.S. citizens or permanent residents who are aged 65 or old or receiving Social Security Disability benefits for at least 24 months.
 If you have end-stage renal disease or ALS, you may also qualify for Medicare at a younger age.